appuio/website/content/techlabs/acend/index.en.md

   * Getting started with a modern technology
   * Understand concepts of containers and Kubernetes
   * Deploy applications on Kubernetes

-For more information and detailed training content on [Container & Kubernetes Training](https://acend.ch/trainings/container-kubernetes-basic/), please visit acend's homepage.
+More information and detailed training content for the [Container & Kubernetes Training.](https://acend.ch/trainings/container-kubernetes-basic/)

 ### 2 day Container & OpenShift Training